What is UFAB?

 U- FAB.
 You-fab.

-This is our first year advertising the workshop to anyone interested in coming.
+This is our second year opening up our annual workshop to anyone interested.
 We started the workshop in 2017 and only opened it to a select group and number of artists.
-Depending on how this year’s conference goes, we’ll continue to expand the number of classes and instructors.
+We hope to continue to expand the number of classes and instructors.

 I’ve never face painted before at all.
 Can I still come to the workshop?